-Z-Report all amounts deferred (including earnings on deferrals) under a nonqualified deferred compensation (NQDC) plan that are included in income under Section 409A of the Tax Code because the NQDC fails to satisfy the requirements of Section 409A.
+Z - Report all amounts deferred (including earnings on deferrals) under a nonqualified deferred compensation (NQDC) plan that are included in income under section 409A of the tax code because the NQDC fails to satisfy the requirements of section 409A.
 Do not include amounts properly reported on Forms 1099-NEC or W-2 for a prior year.
-Also, do not include amounts considered to be subject to a substantial risk of forfeiture for purposes of Section 409A.
+Also, do not include amounts considered to be subject to a substantial risk of forfeiture for purposes of section 409A.
 The amount reported in Box 12 using code Z is also reported in Box 1.

-AA-Generally not applicable to churches unless a church operates a 401(k) plan.
+AA - Generally not applicable to churches unless a church operates a 401(k) plan.

-BB-Report designated Roth contributions under a Section 403(b) salary reduction agreement.
-Do not use this code to report elective deferrals under code E.
+BB - Report designated Roth contributions under a section 403(b) salary reduction agreement.
+Do not use this code to report regular elective deferrals to a section 403(b) plan as these are reported under code E.

-DD-The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan.
+DD - The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan.
 IRS Notice 2011-28 provided relief for smaller employers filing fewer than 250 W-2 forms by making the reporting requirement optional for them until further guidance is issued by the IRS.
 The reporting under this provision is for information only; the amounts reported are not included in taxable wages and are not subject to new taxes.

-EE-Generally not applicable to churches.
+EE - Generally not applicable to churches.

-FF-Use this code to report the total amount of permitted benefits under a QSEHRA.

-The maximum reimbursement for an eligible employee under a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) for 2023 is \$5,850 (\$11,800 if it also provides reimbursements for family members).
+FF-- Use this code to report the total amount of permitted benefits under a QSEHRA.
+The maximum reimbursement for an eligible employee under a QSEHRA for 2024 is \$6,150 (\$12,450 if it also provides reimbursements for family members).
 Report the amounts of payments and reimbursements the employee is entitled to receive under the QSEHRA for the calendar year, not the amount the employee actually receives.
 For example, a QSEHRA provides a permitted benefit of \$3,000.
 If the employee receives reimbursements of \$2,000, report a permitted benefit of \$3,000 in Box 12 with code FF.